status-im/nimbus-site/README.md

 1. Open Terminal and navigate to the project root directory,
 2. Run `yarn install`
+3. Run `yarn build`
-3. Run `yarn devel`
+4. Run `yarn devel`
-4. Open http://localhost:8000 in a browser
+5. Open http://localhost:8000 in a browser

 This prevents the need for any global installs, and will allow you to have live reloading for any changes you are making.